How MRO teams can think and act faster to navigate complexity

 In fact, the COVID-19 outbreak has brought about a paradigm shift across the aerospace industry.
-Where passenger airlines used to turn to aircraft manufacturers for Original Equipment (OE), they’re now mostly seeking Maintenance, Repair and Overhaul (MRO) services to keep ageing aircrafts in working order and make the most of their existing fleets.
+Where passenger airlines used to turn to aircraft manufacturers for Original Equipment (OE), they're now mainly seeking Maintenance, Repair and Overhaul (MRO) services to keep ageing aircrafts in working order and make the most of their existing fleets.

 A high-stakes business